tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/安全管理/安全组/安全组应用案例_intl_en.md

 - The outbound rule for a security group specifies whether your CVM can access external network resources.
 If you select **Open All Ports** or **Open Ports 22, 80, 443, and 3389 and ICMP**, the outbound rule for the security group opens the ports to the Internet.
 If you select a custom security group rule, the outbound rule blocks all ports by default, and you need to set the outbound rule to allow the corresponding port to access external network resources.

 ## Common Use Cases
 This document describes several common use cases for security groups.
-If any of the following cases meets your requirements, you can set your security groups according to the configuration recommended for the corresponding use case.
+If any of the following cases meet your requirements, you can set your security groups according to the configuration recommended for the corresponding use case.

 ### Scenario 1: remotely connecting to a Linux CVM through SSH
 **Case**: you have created a Linux CVM and want to remotely connect to the CVM through SSH.